cellml/libcellml-archived/docs/developmentProcess/libcellml-development-contribution.rst

 Contributing Code
 =================

-This section describes how a developer can contribute code to the LibCellML project.
-Before reading this section make sure you have read through :doc:`Setup <libcellml-development-setup>` as some of what follows may not make sense without this prior context.
+This section describes how to contribute to the LibCellML project.
+While there are many types of contribution, this section focuses on code and documentation contributions (and contributions of any other digital assets that are managed using the version control system).
+We recommend that you have first read :doc:`Setup <libcellml-development-setup>`.

 .. contents: